adlnet/xAPI-Spec/xAPI-Communication.md

 ### <a name="2.4">2.4</a> Agents Resource

 The Agents Resource provides a method to retrieve a special Object with combined information about an Agent derived from an outside service, such as a directory service.
-This Resource has [Concurrency](#concurrency) controls associated with it.
+This resource has [Concurrency](#concurrency) controls associated with it.

 ###### <a name="2.4.s1"></a>Combined Information GET